cosmology-tech/cosmology/packages/cosmology/README.md

  --name my-special-mnemonic-name-1
 ```

+## known issues

+* defaults to NOT using pools with less than 100k in liquidity
+* smaller tokens with volatility may need higher slippage values

 ## Disclaimer

 AS DESCRIBED IN THE COSMOLOGY LICENSES, THE SOFTWARE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.